morceaudebois/bonjourr.fr/src/documents/help.md

 ## 🇬🇧 Translations

-Thanks to our contributors, Bonjourr is currently available in 14 languages (English, French, Slovene, Swedish, Polish, Brasilian Portuguese, Dutch, Italian, Spanish, Russian, Simplified Chinese, German, Norwegian & Ukrainian).
-This is great, but since we're constantly adding new features to Bonjourr, some translations might have become incomplete.
+Thanks to our contributors, Bonjourr is currently available in 15 languages (English, French, Slovene, Swedish, Polish, Brasilian Portuguese, Dutch, Italian, Spanish, Russian, Simplified Chinese, German, Ukrainian, Turkish and Indonesian).
+This is great, but some translations might have become incomplete as we've added more features.

 If you spot a missing string, you can head to [this file on GitHub](https://github.com/victrme/Bonjourr/blob/master/src/scripts/lang.js), translate it and create a pull request.

-If you'd like to add a new language, you can use [this commit](https://github.com/victrme/Bonjourr/commit/7831760d74b403b0a4e285cb0880e07b74507dee) as an example.

-We've recently added the overview.md file, which means you can now translate Bonjourr's description in browser extensions stores as well.
+There are two other files you can edit when translating Bonjourr:
+- `/_locales/yourlang/messages.json` for the title and subtitle of Bonjourr's extension store pages
+- `/_locales/yourlang/overview.md` for Bonjourr's full description on extension store pages

 ## ⭐️ Reviews